 “Simplicity is the ultimate sophistication.” – Leonardo da Vinci

 What I have come to understand is that while you are holding on to everything, you are not aware of the damage it causes to your inner spirit.
-Hoarding becomes habitual and it can start from a very young age or much later in your life, it has no discrimination.
+Hoarding becomes habitual and it can start from a very young age.

 “The truth is, unless you let go, unless you forgive yourself, unless you forgive the situation, unless you realize that the situation is over, you cannot move forward.” – Steve Maraboli

-Your “practiced attachments” has in time had a huge impact on your entire being that you have become ignorantly self-centered and arrogant, yet remain convinced that you are an incredible person, a good person, and a giving person too – when in fact, you have no space in your mind or body for the art of giving, you are too busy attending to the collected parties of items, events, people, food, clothes, money and all else materialistic.
+Your “practised attachments” has in time had a huge impact on your entire being that you have become ignorantly self centred and arrogant, yet remain convinced that you are an incredible person, a good person, and a giving person too – when in fact, you have no space in your mind or body for the art of giving, you are too busy attending to the collected parties of items, events, people, food, clothes, money and all else materialistic.

 The real test of this whole crazy situation however, is always when the greed becomes greater than the need, and the greater it becomes – as greed so often does, the world will, at that precise time of your vulnerability – the world will suck you right in.